Analyzing Activity From Blacklisted IP addresses and TOR Exit Nodes¶

 PARSE( pattern:$[/user/examples/patterns/apache_access.sxp], src:'https://docs.spectx.com/_downloads/access.log' ) .join(@[/user/examples/views/tor_nodes_online.sx] on left.clientIpv4 = right.exitAddress) .select(timestamp, clientIpv4, cc(clientIpv4), asn_name(clientIpv4), uri, response, referrer, agent, exitNode);

-You can continue with looking into logins as above, if something comes up.
+As above, you can continue looking into logins if something comes up.